-Consolidated sales for the period was SEK 2,135 million (2,345).
-Exchange rate fluctuations had a negative impact on sales of SEK -36 million compared with 2015.
-The main reason for the drop in sales is the continued downturn in the envelope market, which resulted in both lower volumes and pricing pressures which had a negative impact on Bong's gross earnings.
+Consolidated sales for the period was SEK 2,095 million (2,135).
+Exchange rate fluctuations had a positive impact on sales of SEK 15 million compared to 2016.
+The main reason for the drop in sales is the continued downturn in the envelope market, which resulted in both lower volumes and pricing pressures.